1. Carefully read the occupants fumigation notice and all disclosures documents.

 4. Remove or bag all food, feed, drugs, or medicines that are not sealed in glass, plastic or metal bottles, jars, or cans with the original manufacturer’s airtight seal intact.
 This includes items in the refrigerator and freezer, medicines, spices, and opened liquor bottles.
 Only special NYLOFUME® bags may be used for bagging.

-6. Ensure electricity and water is on at your property for the entire duration of the fumigation.
+6. Ensure electricity and water are on at your property for the entire duration of the fumigation.
 Turn off air conditioning units.
 Turn off exterior lights and those that are on timers.
 Turn off burglar alarms or make specific arrangements with our company on how the alarm may be set.

 7. Natural gas service is shut off by the gas company before fumigation.
 Normally, our company schedules gas shut off for our customers.
 In addition, unless otherwise advised, all customers must schedule their own gas restoration appointment.